mxaddict/www.codedmaster.com/content/blog/2026-02-09-top-terminals-for-keyboard-driven-development.md

 4. **Keyboard-Driven Design**: Ideally, it should encourage (or even enforce) keyboard-only interaction, helping you keep your hands on the home row.

-While there are many excellent terminal emulators out there—like iTerm2 for macOS, Terminator for Linux, and the new Windows Terminal—Alacritty stands out for its uncompromising focus on a few core principles.
+While there are many excellent terminal emulators out there, like iTerm2 for macOS, Terminator for Linux, and Windows Terminal, Alacritty stands out for its uncompromising focus on a few core principles.

 ## Alacritty: The Blazing Fast, GPU-Accelerated Choice